North Marion County

 North of Salem’s city limits, the town gives way to farmland, revealing the region’s agricultural and cultural history.

 In downtown Woodburn, you will find a community that is a capital of Latinx culture in Oregon.
-The authentic Mexican vibe that reflects the heritage of the town’s many immigrants makes Woodburn a bicultural and bilingual community.
+The authentic Mexican vibe that reflects the heritage of the town makes Woodburn a bicultural and bilingual community.
+Attend the Fiesta Mexicana every August to immerse yourself in this rich and diverse culture.
 Shopping and entertainment are on tap at the Woodburn Factory Outlets, the largest tax-free outlet center in the West.
+March through October visitors can experience 70 premier Motorsport events at the family-friendly Woodburn Dragstrip.

 Community Partners